 - Academic Warning: A Faculty decision that a student with marginal standing must meet specified course and performance standards within a set time or credit frame to maintain eligibility in the program. - (2) Academic Probation: A Faculty may allow a student whose previous academic record is either deficient in some respect or below the standard ordinarily required to continue on academic probation.
-The Faculty may require the student to meet specified course, program and performance standards to maintain eligibility in the program. - (3) Required to Withdraw: A Faculty decision that a student with Unsatisfactory or Marginal Standing may not continue in a program. - Depending on the Faculty and on a student's GPA for the period under review, students who have been required to withdraw from a Faculty: - may be required to discontinue their studies for a year, after which they may apply for readmission to the Faculty; or - 2) if their GPA is between 4.0 and 4.4 and they are first- or second-year students, may be allowed, on the recommendation of the Faculty, to establish satisfactory standing subsequent to having been required to withdraw by enrolling in the Fresh Start Program in Open Studies.
-After completing ★18 with a GPA of at least 6.0 or ★24 with a GPA of 5.0 on work done after being required to withdraw and meeting all other admission or readmission criteria, they may apply for readmission to a Faculty; or - 3) subsequent to having been required to withdraw, may be required to successfully complete ★18 transferable to the University with an AGPA or 6.0 or ★24 transferable to the University with an AGPA of 5.0 at another postsecondary institution, after which they may apply for readmission to a Faculty. - b.
-Students who have previously been required to withdraw from another postsecondary institution and who wish to apply to the University of Alberta must satisfy the requirements set out in §14.2.1(6).
+The Faculty may require the student to meet specified course, program and performance standards to maintain eligibility in the program. - (3) Required to Withdraw: A Faculty decision that a student with Unsatisfactory or Marginal Standing may not continue in a program. - Depending on the Faculty and on a student's GPA for the period under review, students who have been required to withdraw from a Faculty. - may be required to discontinue their studies for a year, after which they may apply for readmission to the Faculty; or - 2) if their GPA is between 1.3 and 1.6 and they have less than ★60 in participating Faculties (see §190.5) may be allowed, on the recommendation of the Faculty, to establish satisfactory standing subsequent to having been required to withdraw by enrolling in the Fresh Start Program in Open Studies.
+After completing ★18 with a GPA of at least 2.7 or ★24 with a GPA of 2.0 on work done after being required to withdraw and meeting all other admission or readmission criteria, they may apply for readmission to a Faculty; or - 3) subsequent to having been required to withdraw, may be required to successfully complete ★18 transferable to the University with an AGPA of 2.7 or ★24 transferable to the University with an AGPA of 2.0 at another postsecondary institution, after which they may apply for readmission to a Faculty. - Students who have previously been required to withdraw from another postsecondary institution and who wish to apply to the University of Alberta must satisfy the requirements set out in §14.2.1(6).